JibuFilm/point_motion_lidar_importer/README.md

 *This project and its outputs are shared under Creative Commons — non-commercial use only.
 See license below.*

-An on-go Blender add-on project by **JibuFilm** that imports Ouster LiDAR PCAP recordings directly into Blender as animated point cloud sequences.
+An on-go Blender add-on project by **JibuFilm** that imports Ouster LiDAR PCAP recordings into Blender as animated point cloud sequences.

 *See description below for Contribution and currently supports*